pretix/pretix/doc/api/resources/events.rst

         "location": null,
         "has_subevents": false,
         "meta_data": {},
-        "plugins": {
+        "plugins": [
-          "pretix.plugins.banktransfer": true,
-          "pretix.plugins.stripe": true,
-          "pretix.plugins.paypal": true,
-          "pretix.plugins.ticketoutputpdf": false,
-          "pretix.plugins.sendmail": false,
-          "pretix.plugins.statistics": false,
-          "pretix.plugins.reports": false,
-          "pretix.plugins.pretixdroid": true
-        }
+          "pretix.plugins.banktransfer",
+          "pretix.plugins.stripe",
+          "pretix.plugins.paypal",
+          "pretix.plugins.pretixdroid"
+        ]
       }

    :param organizer: The ``slug`` field of the organizer of the event to update
    :param event: The ``slug`` field of the event to update
    :statuscode 201: no error
        :statuscode 400: The event could not be created due to invalid submitted data.
        :statuscode 401: Authentication failure
        :statuscode 403: The requested organizer/event does not exist **or** you have no permission to create this resource.

 .. http:delete:: /api/v1/organizers/(organizer)/events/(event)/items/(id)/